Ambrish-Abhijatya/huddleLandingPage-FrontEndMentor/README.md

 ### What I learned

-Negative margins inside a flex container combined with a z-index are an easy hack to overlap elements.
+Negative margins inside a flex container combined with a z-index are an easy hack to overlap elements BUT it is best practice to use relative positioning and set accordingly the top/bottom/left/right properties.

 ```html
   <div class="flex-container">